anishreddy3/ResNet50-Hand-Gesture-Classification/README.md

 ## Implemented the basic building blocks of ResNets and combined these building blocks to implement and train a state of the art neural network for hand gesture classification.

-Residual Networks were introduced by [He et al](https://arxiv.org/pdf/1512.03385.pdf) which allows us to train very deep neural netowrks.
+Residual Networks were introduced by [He et al](https://arxiv.org/pdf/1512.03385.pdf) which allows us to train very deep neural networks.

 ### Results: